deeztek/deeztek-docker/Linux/matomo/README.md

 `docker container stop matomo_mariadb`

-Edit docker-compose.yml file and uncomment the following sections:
+Edit docker-compose.yml file and uncomment the following section:

 `#- db_backups:/db_backups`

+If you are going to be backing up to an existing NFS share uncomment the section below:

 ```
 #volumes: